parischaralampidis3/create_product/README.md

 # SCOPE
 -------
-Form Submission: User submits data about a product through a form using a POST request.
+At the productForm.php a user submits data about a product through a form using a POST request.

-PHP Processing (processForm.php):

-PHP script receives the POST data.
-It creates an object or processes the data in some way.
+The file ProcessForm.php script receives the POST data, creates an object or processes the data in some way.
-It saves the data to an XML file (e.g., "products.xml").
+Also  saves the data to an XML file (e.g., "products.xml").
-Table Display (productList.php):

-Another PHP script loads the data from "products.xml."
-It generates an HTML table dynamically based on the XML data.
+Another PHP script loads the data from "products.xml.", It generates an HTML table dynamically based on the XML data.

 The table is displayed on the frontend.
-Frontend Display: The HTML table is displayed on the frontend, showing the product data.

-This workflow is a common approach for handling form submissions and displaying data in a web application.
-If you have specific code you'd like me to review or if you encounter any issues along the way, please provide the code, and I'll be happy to assist you further.

 # DOCUMENTED ACTIONS
 ---------